2013 Lexus GX Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say the 2013 Lexus GX offers a good overall blend of great off-road capability and a comfortable ride on pavement.
-However, it loses some points with reviewers for ride quality they feel isn’t quite up to Lexus’ standards and a transmission that is somewhat hesitant to downshift when more power is needed.
+Reviewers say the 2013 Lexus GX offers a good overall blend of off-road capability and on-road ride comfort.
+However, it loses some points with reviewers for a transmission that is somewhat hesitant to downshift when more power is needed.

 - "As one of the few luxury SUVs utilizing a traditional boxed ladder frame, the 2013 Lexus GX 460 strikes an unusual and very appealing balance between serious off-road capability and civilized daily driving manners." -- Kelley Blue Book